SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 4 July 2024 - Enhancement - Remote Access, Remote Cube and Live Sharing stability improvements [ID_40106]
+#### 4 July 2024 - Enhancement - Remote Access, Remote Cube, and Live Sharing stability improvements [ID_40106]

-An enhancement has been done to improve the stability when remotely using the web apps, Cube or live sharing.
+An enhancement has been done to improve the stability when the web apps or Cube are accessed remotely or when live sharing is used.

 #### 19 June 2024 - Fix - Remote Access and Live Sharing connection failing when DMA went offline [ID_39983]